TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/launcher-aiming-signoff.md

 # Launcher Aiming
 ## Functionality
-The Launcher Aiming subsystem will take in signals from the sensor post reciever and head on projectile sensor, determine the position of the target and adjust the launcher's position accordingly.
-This subsystem will also calculate the timing to fire the projectile and send a signal to the launcher firing subsystem.
+The Launcher Aiming subsystem will take in signals from the main control unit, and adjust the launcher's position accordingly.
 The launcher's position is controlled by two motors: one to adjust the yaw (turntable) and one to adjust the pitch (launch angle).
+In order to acheive the functionality, the subsystem is constrained by the motor precision, speed, and torque.
 ## Subsystem Constraints
 * C1: Launcher pitch and yaw shall be controllable to a precision of within 0.6 degrees
 * C2: Time to move launcher into aiming position shall be less than 0.322 seconds.